Skip to content

 Data Source

-Data Type Data Source (Supports Custom Presets)
+Data Type Data Source (Supports custom presets)

-Logs Log source (source), such as nginx etc.
+Log Log source (source), e.g., nginx

-Basic Objects Class (class), such as HOST etc.
+Basic Objects Class (class), e.g., HOST

-Resource Catalog Class (class), such as MySQL etc.
+Resource Catalog Class (class), e.g., MySQL

 RUM Application (app_id)

-Events Source (source), such as monitor etc.
+Event Source (source), e.g., monitor

 Profile Service (service)